Lakorthus/100-days-of-code/README.md

 ### Day 43: Nov 4, Friday

 **Today's Progress**: On Hackathon day, we created a CRUD application to manage a list of clients and products.
 We have used jest to test our code.
-Bee was a great partner this week, she is a great person, and I am so grateful for the opportunity to be wwith her.
+Bee was a great partner this week, she is a great person, and I am so grateful for the opportunity to be with her.

 **Thoughts**: I struggled with the material, so I decided to go back to the basics and keep practising to get better at it.